Truebase-com/Artistry/README.md

 ## Development

 This repository is under active development, as we're always adding new ESLint rules.
-Here are some helpful resources to get started building customer ESLint rules:
+Here are some helpful resources to get started building custom ESLint rules:

 https://www.kenneth-truyers.net/2016/05/27/writing-custom-eslint-rules/